zeldi/zeldi.github.io/_posts/2019-2-12-Openshift-cheetsheet.md

 date: 2019-01-09
 ---

-At the moment I am working on OpenShift, here I am writing stuff that is exciting and I keep forgetting.
+At the moment I am working on Redhat OpenShift, here I am writing stuff that is exciting and I keep forgetting.
 The list has (almost) no order and is very random.
 By the way: there is also an official cheat sheet

 ### Basic Openshift Commands